-The findings of this study informed the following recommendations:
+The findings of this study inform the following recommendations:

-1. Teachers' responsibilities go beyond presentation of instructional content but sequencing it to support learning.
-Hence, teachers (especially mathematics teachers) should prepare their instructional content to include necessary Cognitive Entry Characteristics which should be sequenced to support learners achieve significantly in any target learning task.

-- 2. Experts in Pedagogy and Instructional Contents should be engaged from time to time by Teachers' employers (government, Missions and Individuals) in organizing Workshops and Seminars on structuring of instructional content.
-This will assist every teacher in the preparation and dissemination of instructional content that yields better achievement in school subjects especially Mathematics. - 3.
-The current curriculum that is in use in the Senior Secondary Schools should be reviewed to include necessary CECs. - 4.
+- Teachers' responsibilities go beyond presentation of instructional content but sequencing it to support learning.
+Hence, teachers (especially mathematics teachers) should prepare their instructional content to include necessary Cognitive Entry Characteristics which should be sequenced to support learners achieve significantly in any target learning task. - 2.
+Experts in Pedagogy and Instructional contents should be engaged from time to time by Teachers' employers government, Missions and Individuals) in organizing Workshops and Seminars on structuring of instructional content.
+This is needful to assist every teacher in preparation dissemination of instructional content that yields better achievement in school subjects especially, mathematics. - The current curriculum that is in use in the secondary schools should be reviewed to include necessary CECs. - 4.
 School Inspectors and Supervisors should not be left out in knowledge updates.
-They should be trained on the efficacy of sequencing instructional contents.
-This will equip them sufficiently to assist deficient teachers while on field. - 5.
-Sequencing of learning tasks hierarchically should be supported with appropriate remediation strategy to enhance better achievement among the learners.
+They should be trained on the efficacy of sequencing instructional content.
+This will equip them sufficiently to assist deficient teachers while on field.